Atharva9281/Serverless_Student_Management_System/README.md

 - API Gateway restricts access to Lambda functions.
 - IAM roles ensure least-privilege permissions for AWS services.
 - CORS properly configured to allow frontend access to the backend.

-## Conclusion
-This project illustrates the power of serverless architecture in AWS by implementing a cost-efficient and scalable student management system.
-By using S3, API Gateway, Lambda, DynamoDB, and CloudFront, we achieve a fully serverless, secure, and performant web application.